scientific-python/scientific-python.org/content/en/community/choosing-a-project.md

 ## Understanding the project

 Some projects (e.g., NumPy) are used by many projects in the ecosystem.
-Often these projects are mature and relatively full-featured.
+Such projects are mature and relatively full-featured.
-Given there central role in the ecosystem, working on these projects can have a huge impact.
+Given their central role in the ecosystem, working on these projects can have a huge impact.
-However, making large changes to these projects may be more challenging than in newer and less central projects.
+However, making changes to these projects may be more challenging than in newer and less central projects.
-It’s not uncommon for even core developers to have pull requests going through iterations for months before being merged.
+It’s not uncommon even for core developers to have pull requests going through iterations for months before being merged.

 For example, because NumPy affects pretty much the entire ecosystem, it is going to be very difficult to contribute larger features to and usually requires a NumPy Enhancement Proposal (NEP) to be approved before work is started on it.
 Enhancement Proposals are fairly common for core projects in the ecosystem and consist of a writeup of the planned changes, including a summary of the implementation, pros and cons of it, and sometimes a proof of concept coded up.